1.0 Introduction

 Figure 27: Configure AD CS

-In the Certificate Database window click Next.
+In the Certificate Database window, click Next.

-In the Confirmation window click Configure.
+In the Confirmation window, click Configure.

-Figure 29: AD CS configuration
+Figure 28: AD CS configuration

 When the CA installation is complete, click Close in the installation results window.
+You can find the CA configured.

-Figure 30: CA configured
+Figure 29: CA configured

 Once the CA certificate is successfully configured, you can then check the Fortanix DSM Certificate logs.

-Figure 31: Certificate logs
+Figure 30: Certificate logs

 To test the operation, request a certificate from a client machine.